C16Mftang/ARC-manual/ARC_notes.md

 **Running jobs with priority service**: [Here](https://arc-user-guide.readthedocs.io/en/latest/arc-priority-jobs.html) is a guideline.

+Another important issue with basic service level is that we can only run one job at a time and it is not even possible to open an interactive session to test our scripts when another job is running.

 # Miscellaneous

 This website provides a full list of installed libraries and software on ARC: https://arc-module-list.readthedocs.io/en/latest/